Arthur Chichester, 1st Baron Chichester: Later life

 Chichester was instrumental in the development and expansion of Belfast, now Northern Ireland's capital.
-In 1611, he built a new Belfast Castle on the site of an earlier Norman fortification, the Norman structure probably dating from the late twelfth-century or the very early thirteenth-century.
-In 1613, he was elevated to the Peerage of Ireland as The 1st Baron Chichester.
+In 1611, he built a new Belfast Castle on the site of an earlier Norman fortification, the Norman structure probably dating from the late 12th or the very early 13th century.
+In 1613, he was elevated to the Peerage of Ireland as Baron Chichester.
 Ill health in 1614 led to his retirement and his term of office was ended in February 1616.
-In his final years, Lord Chichester served as an ambassador to the Habsburg Empire.
+In his final years, Chichester served as an ambassador to the Habsburg Empire.

 Marriage and children

 In 1606 he married Lettice Perrot, widow successively of Walter Vaughan of Golden Grove, Carmarthenshire, and of John Langhorne of St Brides, Pembrokeshire, and daughter of Sir John Perrot, a former Lord Deputy of Ireland.
-By her he had an only son who died an infant:
+By her he had an only son: